CodosaurusLLC/CodosaurusLLC.github.io/index.md

 at corporate events, conferences, and podcasts.

 - **[Writing software](development)**,
+including mentoring juniors,
-at least mostly remotely, and very part-time.
+all done at least mostly remotely, and very part-time.

 I do these mainly for
 established